Financial redress for survivors of historical child abuse

 Scottish Government introduces Bill to establish redress scheme

-As outlined in our March 2020 update the Scottish Government has committed to a statutory financial redress scheme for survivors of in-care child abuse.
+The Scottish Government has committed to a statutory financial redress scheme for survivors of in-care child abuse.
 To this end an Advanced Payment Scheme was created to deal with the claims of those terminally ill or over the age of 70.
 Now, after a consultation process, the Scottish Government has produced a bill for a fully-fledged scheme in the form of the Redress for Survivors (Historical Child Abuse in Care) (Scotland) Bill.

 Here are some of the key features: